 This post contains affiliate links and advertisements.
 Affiliate links and affiliate ads help support From Under A Palm Tree.
 They help pay for web hosting, email delivery, domain registration, and other various fees that help keep our blog operational.
 We appreciate your support!

-When she isn’t chasing her son around and constantly picking up Matchbox cars, she enjoys spending time with her family on a beach anywhere.
-She also loves decorating and organizing her home, delving into fun DIY projects, bargain shopping, and eating at unique restaurants.
-She also loves Barbecue anything and a good show or movie on Netflix.
+When I’m not at a kids sports game, I enjoy spending time with my family on a beach anywhere.
+I also love decorating and organizing, fun DIY projects, bargain shopping, and eating out or in!
+I also love Barbecue anything and a good show or movie on Netflix.

 Leave a Reply